vmware-tanzu/community-edition/docs/site/content/docs/assets/vsphere-clusters.md

 1. Complete the configuration steps in the installer interface for vSphere and create the management cluster.
 The following configuration settings are recommended:

    * If you do not specify a name, the installer generates a unique name.
-If you do specify a name, the name must end with a letter, not a numeric character, and must be compliant with DNS hostname requirements described here: [RFC 1123](https://tools.ietf.org/html/rfc1123).
+If you do specify a name, the name must end with a letter, not a numeric character, and must be compliant with DNS hostname requirements described here: [Static VIPs and Load Balancers for vSphere](https://tools.ietf.org/html/rfc1123).
    * Set all instance profiles to large or larger.
 In our testing, we found resource constraints caused bootstrapping issues.
 Choosing a large profile or more will give a better chance for successful bootstrapping.
    * Set your control plane IP.
 The control plane IP is a virtual IP that fronts the Kubernetes API server.
 You **must** set an IP that is routable and won't be taken by another system (e.g. DHCP).
+For more information, see [ref-vsphere/#static-ip](ref-vsphere/#static-ip)
    * Disable **Enable Identity Management Settings**.
 You can disable identity management for proof-of-concept/development deployments, but it is strongly recommended to implement identity management in production deployments.
 For more information about enabling Identity Management, see [Identity Management ](vsphere-install-mgmt/#step-7-identity-management).

 1. Validate the management cluster started successfully.